Navin-Lakshman-S/FER-project/README.md

 3. **Download Haar Cascade for Face Detection:**
    - Download the `haarcascade_frontalface_default.xml` file from the [OpenCV GitHub repository](https://github.com/opencv/opencv/tree/master/data/haarcascades) and place it in the project directory.

+   **I have included here so no need to worry just go on cloning and running this**

 ## Usage